Links

 Scatter Plot

-An Apollo license is required to access the Cohort Browser.
+For DNAnexus Platform users, an Apollo license is required to access the Cohort Browser.
 Contact DNAnexus Sales for more information.

-Using Scatter Plot in the Cohort Browser
+Using Scatter Plots in the Cohort Browser

 Scatter plots are not supported in Cohort Compare.